NDT for Composite Materials: Detecting Hidden Defects in High-Performance Structures

 Unlike metals, composites are made of layers of fibers and resin, sometimes with cores or honeycomb structures.
 This makes them strong but also tricky to inspect.
 Defects can be hidden deep inside, and different layers can affect how sound or heat moves through the material.
 That’s why advanced NDT techniques are essential for accurate results.

-At Xray Lab, we provide comprehensive NDT services for both welded components and composite materials.
+At XRAY-LAB, we provide comprehensive NDT services for both welded components and composite materials.
 We assist manufacturers in detecting hidden defects to ensure that high-performance structures are safe, durable, and reliable.
 Whether during production, maintenance, or quality inspections, our team delivers accurate, non-destructive evaluations.

 Frequently Asked Questions